Ann-Margret: Television-movie era (1980s)

-1990s and 2000s
+Continuing film and television career (1990–present)

 In 1991, she starred in the TV film Our Sons opposite Julie Andrews as mothers of sons who are lovers, one of whom is dying of AIDS.
 In 1992, she co-starred with Robert Duvall and Christian Bale in the Disney musical Newsies.
 In 1993, Ann-Margret starred in the hit comedy Grumpy Old Men reuniting with Matthau and Jack Lemmon.
 Her character returned for Grumpier Old Men (1995), the equally successful sequel which this time co-starred Sophia Loren.

 Ann-Margret published an autobiography in 1994 titled Ann-Margret: My Story, in which she publicly acknowledged her battle with and ongoing recovery from alcoholism.
 She played Belle Watling in Scarlett (1994), a television miniseries loosely based on the 1991 book of the same name written by Alexandra Ripley as a sequel to Margaret Mitchell's 1936 novel Gone with the Wind.
-In 1995, she was chosen by Empire magazine as one of the 100 Sexiest Stars in film history; she ranked 10th.
+In 1995, Empire magazine ranked her tenth on its list of the 100 Sexiest Stars in film history.

 She also filmed Any Given Sunday (1999) for director Oliver Stone, portraying the mother of football team owner Cameron Diaz.
-She filmed a cameo appearance for The Limey with Tommy Peacock, but her performance was cut from the movie.
+She filmed a cameo appearance for The Limey, but her performance was cut from the movie.

 Ann-Margret also starred in several television films, including Queen: The Story of an American Family (1993), Following Her Heart (1994), and Life of the Party (1999), the latter of which she received nominations for an Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.